Your Devices Are Snitches and It’s Time to Do Something About It

 AdGuard Home is a single Go binary that does everything: DNS server, DHCP server (optional), web UI, blocklist management, and encrypted DNS — all baked in.
 It came out of the AdGuard browser extension team and shows: the UI is polished, the defaults are sensible, and the onboarding wizard actually holds your hand through setup.

 The tech stack: Go binary, built-in DNS server (no dnsmasq dependency), React frontend, and native support for DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), and DNS-over-QUIC (DoQ).
-That last one is experimental but interesting.
+That last one is experimental but interesting if you’re forward-thinking.

 What AdGuard Home does well: